 - The entire blade is generally at the same thickness across.

 - Lighter in weight compared to a handmade knife.

 - Usually don’t have a bolster, whether full or semi.

 - Generally flexible and soft, which doesn’t help with edge retention.

 Handmade kitchen knife characteristics

-- The blade’s spine is thicker, and the thickness tapers down as it goes down to the edge.
+- The blade’s spine is usually thicker and tapers down as it goes down to the edge.

-- As it’s harder due to forging, it’s heavier and tougher.
+- As it’s harder due to forging, it’s also heavier and stronger.
 This makes handmade kitchen knives hold an edge exceptionally well.

 - Some handmade kitchen knives have bolsters; some don’t.
 It depends on the design of the blade.